-Too rattled to lie and say I found it rolling around loose in the parking lot, I said, “Veronica gave it to me this morning.”
+Too flummoxed to admit to finding it rolling around loose in the parking lot, I said, “Veronica gave it to me this morning.”

 Heh.
 Wrong answer.

-“What the hell were you doing with Veronica?”
+“What the hell were you doing with Veronica this morning?”

 There’s no easy way to describe what happened next.
 In my memory it replays like a Harold Lloyd silent movie.
 I shoved the coffee jug forward so fast it caught Mr. Veronica off guard.
 The lit cigarette tumbled from his mouth, hit his arm in a little fiesta of sparks, and made him curse loudly.
 But he had his property back, and I was already tripping quickly away.

 “Hey,” he yelled.
 “Ain’t you the guy that cleans the sidewalks?”

 Still zigzagging away, I didn’t answer.
 I was planning an alternate route to my apartment, maybe go in the back way so he wouldn’t know who I was.